Green ...

 He was a schoolmaster in East Ham, Essex / a Territorial.

-During World War I, he enlisted served as a Private with the Artists' Rifles (28th London Regiment) at the outbreak of War, and after going to the Front [October 1914], he took a commission and served as a 2nd Lieutenant with the 1st Battalion Lincolnshire Regiment.
+During World War I, he enlisted he served as a Private with the Artists' Rifles (28th London Regiment) at the outbreak of War, and after going to the Front [October 1914], he took a commission and served as a 2nd Lieutenant with the 1st Battalion Lincolnshire Regiment.

 He died 17th June 1915 (aged 25).